jcs/rubywarden/README.md

 #### Lastpass

 Export everything from LastPass by going to your vault, "More Options", "Advanced" and then "Export".
-It will then export your details in a new browser window in CSV format, copy and paste this data into a file accessible from your bitwarden-ruby installation.
+It will then export your details in a new browser window in CSV format, copy and paste this data into a file accessible from your Rubywarden installation.
 Unfortunately due to limitations in LastPass export the "extra fields" and "attachments" data in the LastPass vault will not be converted.

-Once you have created your initial user account through `bitwarden-ruby`, run the conversion tool with your account e-mail address:
+Once you have created your initial user account through Rubywarden, run the conversion tool with your account e-mail address:

-	sudo -u _bitwarden env RACK_ENV=production bundle exec ruby tools/lastpass_import.rb -f /path/to/data.csv -u you@example.com
+	sudo -u _rubywarden env RACK_ENV=production bundle exec ruby tools/lastpass_import.rb -f /path/to/data.csv -u you@example.com

 It will prompt you for the master password you already created, and then convert and import as many items as it can.